0adri3n/KanedaCrypt/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```
-If all the packages are dowload, everything is okay (normally).
+If all the packages are downloaded, everything is okay (normally).

 # Linux

-For linux, it's easier!
+For Linux, it's easier!
 Open a terminal and execute the following command:

 ```
 git clone https://github.com/akira-trinity/KanedaCrypt.git